bhavikmk/Fruit-Sorter/README.md

 Automatic grading system is implemented using deep neural networks to classify mangoes in respective classes and generate required data used by sorting system to efficiently arrange mangoes.

+Implemented using Robotic operating system for computer vision and sorting system

 ### Architecture

 ...
 Coming soon